 For more details about Azure Monitor Log Analytics workspace, see Designing your Azure Monitor Logs deployment

 Audit to Event Hub destination

-To configure writing audit logs to an event hub, select Event Hub (Preview) and open Event Hub details.
-Select the event hub where logs will be written and then click OK.
+To configure writing audit logs to an event hub, select Event Hub.
+Select the event hub where logs will be written and then click Save.
 Be sure that the event hub is in the same region as your database and server.

 Analyze audit logs and reports

-If you chose to write audit logs to Azure Monitor logs:
+If you chose to write audit logs to Log Analytics: